GitJd28/Breaking-the-ice-A-data-driven-figure-skating-analysis-/README.md

 ## Stack

-Python 3.11, pandas/numpy/scipy for the data work, scikit-learn for modeling, Plotly (+ matplotlib/seaborn for static EDA), Streamlit for the dashboard, deployed on Streamlit Community Cloud. `uv` for environment management.
+Python 3.11, pandas/numpy/scipy for the data work scikit-learn for modeling
+Plotly (+ matplotlib/seaborn for static EDA)
+Streamlit for the dashboard, deployed on Streamlit Community Cloud.
+`uv` for environment management.

 ## Project structure